 Robert A. Kann Memorial Lecture

-Presented by the Center for Austrian Studies, with the support of individual donors to the Robert A. Kann Memorial Lecture fund, cosponsored by the Department of History.
+Presented by the Center for Austrian Studies with the support of individual donors to the Robert A. Kann Memorial Lecture Fund.

 Robert A. Kann, 1906–1981